totaldebug/atomic-calendar-revive/README.md

-# atomic calendar card v0.7.5
+# atomic calendar card v0.8.1
-Advanced calendar card for Home Assistant with Lovelace
+Advanced calendar card for Home Assistant with Lovelace Work in progress.
+If you have any problems, please use v0.7.5

 Calendar card with advanced settings.
 It loads calendar events from Home Assistant - Google calendar component.